 - Spoon the cherry pie filling into the prepared crust.

 - Roll out remaining pie crust, cut into strips, and do a lattice top crust.
 Trim edges and crimp as desired.
 Refrigerate pie another 15 minutes.

-- Remove from the oven and let cool to room temperature on the counter before serving.
+- Remove from the oven and let cool to room temperature on the counter for 3-4 hours before serving.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Nutrition Information:Yield: 8 Serving Size: 1